On infinitely generated homology of Torelli groups: Auxiliary spectral sequences and

 \section{Auxiliary spectral sequences~$E^*_{*,*}(\fN)$ and~$\hE^*_{*,*}(\fN)$}

 Consider the complex of cycles~$\B_g$ and the cellular chain complex $C_*=C_*(\B_g)$.
-Throughout the rest of the present paper $E^*_{*,*}$ is the Cartan--Leray spectral sequence for the action of~$\I_g$ on~$\B_g$ and $\CF_{*,*}$ is the corresponding filtration in~$H_*(\I_g)$.
+Throughout the rest of the present paper $E^*_{*,*}$ is the spectral sequence from Section~\ref{section_CL} for the action of~$\I_g$ on~$\B_g$ and $\CF_{*,*}$ is the corresponding filtration in~$\HH_*(\I_g)$.